Sons of Anarchy: Crew

 The series was created by Kurt Sutter.
 Sutter was also the showrunner, the series' most prolific writer, and a regular director; he directed each season finale.
 Sutter had previously worked as an executive producer for the FX series The Shield.
 The Sons of Anarchy's other executive producers are father and son team Art Linson and John Linson; Jim Parriott served as an executive producer and writer for the first season only.

 Paris Barclay joined Sons of Anarchy as an executive producer in the fourth season, after directing episodes in the first and second season.
 In addition to serving as Executive Producer in the fourth, fifth, and sixth seasons, Barclay directed three episodes each season, including the season 4 and 5 premieres, the top two highest-rated telecasts in the history of FX.

 Jack LoGiudice served as a consulting producer and regular writer for the first season.
 He became co-executive producer for the second season, then left the series to work on The Walking Dead.

 Dave Erickson also worked as a consulting producer for the first and second seasons, and then took over as co-executive producer for the third season.
 The series' other regular writers are supervising producer Chris Collins and co-producer Regina Corrado.
 Shawn Rutherford joined as consulting producer for seasons 6 and 7.

 Sutter drew regular directors from The Shield including Stephen Kay, Gwyneth Horder-Payton, Guy Ferland, and Billy Gierhart.

 Filming

 Although Sons of Anarchy is set in Northern California's Central Valley (with some scenes in the Bay Area), it was filmed primarily at Occidental Studios Stage 5A in North Hollywood.
 Main sets located there included the clubhouse, St. Thomas Hospital, and Jax's house.
 The production rooms at the studio used by the writing staff doubled as the Charming police station.
-External scenes were often filmed nearby in Sun Valley, Acton, California, and Tujunga.
+External scenes were often filmed nearby in Sun Valley, Acton, and Tujunga.
 Interior and exterior scenes set in Northern Ireland during season 3 were also filmed at Occidental Studios and surrounding areas.
 A second unit shot footage in Northern Ireland used in the third season.